Fairness in Social Influence Maximization via Optimal Transport: Description and Properties of Datasets

 \section{Description and Properties of Datasets}

-To associate the notion of fairness developed in Sections \ref{subsec:ot_fairness} and \ref{subsec:ot_beta_fairness} with the datasets and the outcomes from experiments in Section \ref{subsec:experiments_metric} and \ref{subsec:experiments_metric_opt}, we summarize the dataset statistics in Table \ref{tab:dataset_stats}. \emph{Minority Frac.} is calculated as the fraction of the minority group nodes in the entire population. \emph{Fraction of Cross Edges} evaluates \emph{heterophily} in the dataset, by calculating the fraction of edges that connect different groups.
-A higher value means a more \emph{heterophilic} network, whereas a lower value means a more \emph{homophilic network}.
+To associate the notion of fairness developed in \cref{subsec:ot_fairness,subsec:ot_beta_fairness} with the datasets and the outcomes from experiments in \cref{subsec:experiments_metric,subsec:experiments_metric_opt}, we summarize the dataset statistics in Table~\ref{tab:dataset_stats}. \emph{Minority \%} is calculated as the percentage of the minority group nodes in the entire population. \emph{Fraction of Cross Edges} evaluates \emph{heterophily} in the dataset, by calculating the fraction of edges that connect different groups.
+A higher value means a more heterophilic network, whereas a lower value means a more homophilic network.

-\paragraph{Add Health (\texttt{AH}).} The Add Health datasets consists of a social network of students in schools and a relation between them is represented by whether they nominated each other in the Add Health surveys.
+\paragraph{Add Health (\texttt{AH}).} The Add Health dataset consists of a social network of students in schools and a relation between them is represented by whether they nominated each other in the Add Health surveys.
 We select a school at random with $1,997$ students and use race as the sensitive attribute (white and non-white).\footnote{The Add Health project is funded by grant P01 HD31921 (Harris) from the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD), with cooperative funding from 23 other federal agencies and foundations.
 Add Health is currently directed by Robert A. Hummer and funded by the National Institute on Aging cooperative agreements U01 AG071448 (Hummer) and U01AG071450 (Aiello and Hummer) at the University of North Carolina at Chapel Hill.
 Add Health was designed by J. Richard Udry, Peter S. Bearman, and Kathleen Mullan Harris at the University of North Carolina at Chapel Hill.}

-\paragraph{Antelope Valley (\texttt{AV}), ~\cite{AT-BW-ER-MT-YZ:19}.} We choose $4$ random networks among the $24$ available in the Antelope Valley dataset to compare our fairness improving algorithm, \texttt{S3D}, against \cite{AT-BW-ER-MT-YZ:19}, which worked on the same dataset.
+\paragraph{Antelope Valley (\texttt{AV}),~\cite{AT-BW-ER-MT-YZ:19}.} We choose $4$ random networks among the $24$ available in the Antelope Valley dataset to compare our fairness-improving algorithm, \texttt{S3D}, against \cite{AT-BW-ER-MT-YZ:19}, which worked on the same dataset.
 We also run our baselines and other fair seed selection heuristics from \cite{AS-AC:19} on these datasets to get a fair comparison.
-The two sensitive attribute groups are male and female, self-reported in the dataset with binary attributes.~\looseness=-1
+The two sensitive attribute groups are male and female, self-reported in the dataset with binary attributes.